Dre Campbell Farm

 Install a sprinkler system that detects movement.
 When a cat attempts to enter your garden, the motion-activated sprinkler will squirt them with water, scaring them away.

-Moreover, you’ll also be watering your plants as a side benefit.
-However, make sure the sprinklers are programmed to go off at night as well.
+With these sprinklers, you’ll also be watering your plants as a side benefit.

 4. Citrus Peels

-Cats hate the scent of citrus fruits, such as lemons, limes, and oranges.
-Therefore, toss citrus peels in your garden.
-Plus, don’t forget to compost the rinds and peels.
+Some people find that their cats hate the scent of citrus fruits, such as lemons, limes, and oranges.
+Therefore, toss some citrus peels into your garden and see if it works for you.

-Stray and wild cats should steer clear of your garden if there are citrus peels tossed about.
+Cats will likely steer clear of your garden if there are enough citrus peels tossed about.

 5. Repellent Plants